Azure/batch-shipyard/docs/15-batch-shipyard-configuration-fs.md

   * (required) `name` is the virtual network name
   * (optional) `resource_group` is the resource group for the virtual network.
-    If this is not specified, the resource group name falls back to the resource group specified in `storage_cluster` or its parent.
+    If this is not specified, the resource group name falls back to the resource group specified in the storage cluster or its parent.
   * (optional) `existing_ok` allows use of a pre-existing virtual network.
     The default is `false`.
   * (required if creating, optional otherwise) `address_space` is the